-."
-This publication states the following about Mexican insurance: "Mexican law requires that you purchase separate liability coverage from a Mexican insurer before operating your vehicle in Mexico.
+In the Arizona Department of Insurance's online publication, they state: "Mexican law requires that you purchase separate liability coverage from a Mexican insurer before operating your vehicle in Mexico.
 Your Arizona personal auto policy may provide some limited coverage on a limited basis (within 25-50 miles of the Mexican border), but this coverage does not meet the insurance requirements of the Republic of Mexico.
 Failure to purchase proper Mexican liability insurance may result in many hours in a Mexican jail or a heavy fine if you are involved in an accident while operating your vehicle in Mexico."

 Yes.
 Your U.S. insurance company may be able to cover only the damages or theft to your vehicle within a small mileage range into Mexico.
 They cannot pay damages you legally owe to others in case you are at fault in an accident (liability coverage).
-If your U.S. insurance company tells you your vehicle damage or theft is covered in Mexico, be sure to get this in writing from your agent or the company to avoid misunderstandings.
+If your U.S. insurance company does cover vehicle damage or theft in Mexico, we recommend to obtain this in writing.
 If they tell you there is liability coverage in Mexico, be wary because this may be misleading.
 Mexican authorities cannot recognize U.S./Canadian policies which means you do not have coverage according to their legal system.

 If you are looking to insure a bus, box truck, only a trailer or other vehicle, please call our office for assistance.
 We offer coverage for buses and box trucks that are going to Mexico for non-commercial use, like for mission trips.

 Generally, we cannot cover:

 In many cases your vehicle will be able to be repaired in the U.S. or Canada.
 Keep in mind that if the vehicle is not driveable or far from the border, this may not be possible.
 Each policy has maximum towing limits offered.